rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

         # data to be sent to uniform variable
         self.data = data

-        # reference for variable location in program
+        # reference for variable location in shader
         self.variable_ref = None
 ```

 The `Uniform` class introduces some strict type checking that we didn't have in `Attribute`.
 It defines the valid data types with a tuple and raises an exception if the given data type is not one of them.
 This will make it easier to debug your code if you have a typo in your application code or try to use a type that we do not handle in our `upload_data` method later.
+(Adding this same check to the `Attribute` class would surely improve the integrity of our framework, so give it a try if you like!)

 <input type="checkbox" class="checkbox inline"> Now add the `locate_variable` method to the `Uniform` class.